scrapy/scrapy/scrapy/trunk/docs/topics/items.rst

 In Scrapy, items are the placeholder to use for the scraped data.
-They are represented by a :class:`ScrapedItem` object, or any descendant class instance, and store the information in class attributes.
+They are represented by a :class:`ScrapedItem` object, or any descendant class instance, and store the information in instance attributes.

 ScrapedItems
 ============